Portsmouth High School (Ohio)

 Portsmouth High School (PHS) is a public high school in Portsmouth, Ohio, United States.
-The school's athletic teams are known as the Trojans and the school colors are red and blue.
+It is the only high school in the Portsmouth City School District.
+Athletic teams are known as the Trojans, and they compete in the Ohio High School Athletic Association as a member of the Ohio Valley Conference.

 History

-PHS has served the city since its founding in the 1830s and is the only public high school in Portsmouth.
-In 2000, Portsmouth voters passed a much needed school bond issue, which helped construct new schools for the district.
-The new schools opened for the 2006–2007 school year.
-These schools won the Grand Prize from School Planning & Management's 2007 Education Design Showcase.
-The award is awarded annually to the K-12 school that displays "excellence in design and functional planning directed toward meeting the needs of the educational program."
-In addition, the school system finished building a $10 million athletic complex in 2009.
-It includes a new football field, baseball field, softball field, and track.
+Portsmouth High School was founded sometime in the 1830s and serves students in grades 7th through 12th.
+In 2000, Portsmouth voters passed a school bond issue, which helped construct new schools for the district.
+Portsmouth's new schools opened for the 2006–2007 school year.

+Portsmouth won the Grand Prize from School Planning & Management's 2007 Education Design Showcase, an award given annually to the K-12 school that displays "excellence in design and functional planning directed toward meeting the needs of the educational program."

+Portsmouth built a $10 million athletic complex in 2009, that included a new football field, baseball field, softball field, and track.